Northway Bank works hard to protect you.

 For more information, please visit our Privacy and Security page.

-Northway Bank gives you an extra layer of security with automatic online banking alerts that help you spot suspicious activity on your accounts.
-You can choose to receive alerts via email, text, or upon login to online banking.
-Get immediate notification of transfers, ACH transactions, non-sufficient funds, or attempts to change your contact information.
-Alerts can even notify you if your balance drops below a certain amount or a specific check has cleared.
+Northway Bank gives you an extra layer of security with customizable alerts that help you spot suspicious activity on your accounts.
+You can choose to receive alerts via email, text, and/or In-app message.
+Get immediate notification of your account balance, and debits/credits posted to your account.
+You will automatically be notified via email of high risk activities such as a change to your contact information.
+You can choose to enable additional alert methods for these activities.

 Card Skimmer Alerts